neyav-1729/Being-A-Girl/README.md

 # Being-A-Girl
 Hey working women!
 Tired of boring outfits?
 Looking for comfortable, charismatic, and beautiful styles?
 Welcome to my blog!
 Find all your fashion answers here.
 Created with HTML, CSS, and JavaScript, explore various genres and contact us!

-#Features
+Feature

 **Navigation Bar with Dropdown**:
-Easily navigate through several genres using our intuitive dropdown menu.
+1)Easily navigate through several genres using our intuitive dropdown menu.
-Genres include: Style and Outfit Ideas, Seasonal Fashion, Career and Style Advice, Beauty and Wellness, Sustainable Fashion, Lifestyle and Inspiration, DIY and Hacks.
+2)Genres include: Style and Outfit Ideas, Seasonal Fashion, Career and Style Advice, Beauty and Wellness, Sustainable Fashion, Lifestyle and Inspiration, DIY and Hacks.

 **Articles**:
 Read a wide range of articles on various topics tailored for professional women.